Animal Corner

 Tortoise Life span

 Tortoises generally have life spans comparable with those of human beings, however, some tortoises have been known to have lived longer than 150 years.
+The lifespan for individual species can vary widely and there are a number of reasons for this, including many environmental factors.

 Tortoise History